 When we say free weights, think dumbbells, barbells, and kettlebells.
 Plates, ankle weights, and medicine balls are also considered free weights.

 Free weights are great for building muscle because they allow for a full range of motion.
-They also can recruit stabilizing muscles because you control the weight entirely.
+They can also recruit stabilizing muscles because you control the weight entirely.
 There isn’t a machine helping you out.
 This can translate to functional strength, better balance, and improved coordination, which are especially useful outside the gym.

 Weight Machines